-Words by: Simon Difford
+Words by Simon Difford

-In the United States the term 'apricot brandy' refers to a flavoured brandy that is based on grape brandy and at least 35% alc./vol (70ºproof).
+In the United States, the term 'apricot brandy' refers to a flavoured brandy that is based on grape brandy and at least 35% alc./vol (70ºproof).

 Apricot liqueurs may be flavoured with infusions or distillations of apricot flesh and/or kernels.
-The French liqueur Eau de Noyaux is prepared from bitter apricot kernels.
+It's worth noting that crème de noyaux liqueurs are often made with an infusion of bitter apricot kernels.